What to Bring and Prohibited Items

 What comes in my residence hall room — and what should I bring?

 Each residence hall room is supplied with the basics: bed and mattress (extra-long twin), desk, chair, closet or wardrobe, drawer space, and window shade or blind.
-Double rooms will have these items provided for each student.
+All rooms will have these items provided for each student.
 All double rooms are equipped with 2 Ethernet hookups.
 Wireless Internet is also available in all Clark residence halls and houses.
 You may wish to decide with your roommate who will bring certain items, like a stereo, fan, etc. to avoid duplication.
 Many items that you may need can be rented, rather than purchased and transported, for convenience.
 Microfridge units are the most popular items to be rented.
 Clark also offers flat-screen TV rentals, and linen purchasing (see Service Partners below for details).
 You will want to bring along some special items, such as photographs and posters, to create your home away from home.
 The following are some fun ideas to help you get ideas for what to bring along.

 What to bring to campus